Whistleblowing Policy & Procedure

 This policy aims to:

-There are existing procedures in place to enable staff to lodge a grievance relating to their own employment.
+There are existing procedures in place to enable employees to lodge a grievance relating to their own employment.
 This Whistleblowing Policy is intended to cover issues of probity and honesty that fall outside the scope of other procedures.

 Whistleblowing may cover a matter that: